-Table 27.
-Exploitation and valorisation plan for the Policy Roadmaps
+Table 26 Exploitation and valorisation plan for the Policy Roadmaps

-Asset description Evidence-based national and EU level policy roadmaps to assist relevant authorities and policy makers in putting forth enabling frameworks for community bioenergy and the renewable heating sector contributing to the decarbonisation of the energy sector and the role of community energy in it for 2050.
-Creators of Asset The Policy Roadmaps will be developed by IEECP with the support of all partners.
-Intended users and expected benefits from exploiting the asset The main target users are: • Policy makers • Regional and national authorities • Relevant EU Initiatives The concise and concrete Policy Roadmaps will define points of attention/barriers and respective mitigation actions for the creation of an enabling environment that could foster community bioenergy.
-Intended exploitation route The Policy Roadmaps will be extensively shared with RESCoops, policy makers and municipal and regional authorities across the EU, through BECoop networks and communication channels, as well as in events like the European Week of Regions and Cities or the EU sustainable energy week.
-IEECP will extensively use it within its range of activities as a major multiplier of the project's results, ensuring the wide dissemination of the Policy Roadmaps through its extensive affiliate networks with decision-makers and policy experts.
+Tuble 2 b Exploitation and valorisation plan for the Policy Rodamaps Asset description Evidence-based national and EU level policy roadmaps to assist relevant authorities and policy makers in putting forth enabling frameworks for community bioenergy and the renewable heating sector contributing to the decarbonisation of the energy sector and the role of community energy in it for 2050.
+Creators of Asset The Policy Roadmaps were developed by IEECP with the support of all partners.
+Intended users and expected benefits from exploiting the asset The main target users were: Policy makers Regional and national authorities Relevant EU Initiatives The concise and concrete Policy Roadmaps defined the points of attention/barriers and respective mitigation actions for the creation of an enabling environment that can foster community bioenergy.
+Intended exploitation route The Policy Roadmaps were extensively shared with RESCoops, policy makers and municipal and regional authorities across the EU, through BECoop networks and communication channels, as well as in events like the European Week of Regions and Cities or the EU sustainable energy week.
+IEECP extensively used it within its range of activities as a major multiplier of the project's results, ensuring the wide dissemination of the Policy Roadmaps through its extensive affiliate networks with decision-makers and policy experts.
 It will also be submitted to EU knowledge bases such as the Knowledge Centre for Bioeconomy.

-Table 28.
-Actions needed for the exploitation and valorisation of the Policy Roadmaps
+Table 27 Actions needed for the exploitation and valorisation of the Policy Roadmaps

 What?
 By Who?
 When?
-IPR The main IPR protection measure is copyright IEECP Upon approval and publication of the relevant deliverables Communication and dissemination Upload the Policy Roadmaps to the Knowledge Exchange Platform web platform and BECoop website.
-Promotion and dissemination of material through the BECoop communication channels (BECoop website, social media, newsletter, press releases), presentations by partners to various events and conferences and though BECoop partners networks.
-Q- PLAN, IEECP By the end of the project
+IPR The main IPR protection measure is copyright.
+IEECP Upon approval and publication of the relevant deliverables.
+Communication and dissemination Upload the Policy Roadmaps to the Knowledge Exchange Platform web platform and BECoop website.
+Promotion and dissemination of material through the BECoop communication channels (BECoop website, social media, newsletter, press releases), presentations by partners to various events and conferences and through BECoop partners networks.
+Q-PLAN, IEECP By the end of the project.